 Craters of the Moon, Huka Falls and Wairakei Terraces

-We travelled down from Waiotapu (near Rotorua) and stayed at a cute campsite on a farm a 10 minute drive from Craters of the Moon where we explored the next morning.
-Unfortunately you now have to pay to visit Craters of the Moon (in our lonely planet guide dated 2017, it said it was free.)
-However, it is only $8.00 per person and they say they now charge to pay for security of the car park as a lot of camper vans were being broken into and of course maintenance of the walkways.
+We travelled down from Wai-o-tapu (near Rotorua).
+We stayed at a cute campsite on a farm which was a 10 minute drive from Craters of the Moon where we explored the next morning.
+Unfortunately you now have to pay to visit Craters of the Moon.
+(In our lonely planet guide dated 2017, it said it was free.)
+However, it is only $8.00 per person and they say they now charge to pay for security of the car park as a lot of camper vans were being broken into.
+Also of course to cover the maintenance of the walkways.

-After visiting the falls, which honestly only took about half an hour unless you’re going to take a walk, we went to Wairekei Terraces and thermal spa which was back across the road again, all three of these places (Craters of the Moon, Huka Falls and Waireki Terraces) are in about a 5 minute drive of each other!
+After visiting the falls, which honestly only took about half an hour unless you’re going to take a walk.
+We went to Wairekei Terraces and thermal spa which was back across the road again.
+All 3 of these places (Craters of the Moon, Huka Falls and Waireki Terraces) are in about a 5 minute drive of each other!

-However, they also offer an extra of the walkway to see the terraces in full, this cost us an extra $15 per person and I would say it was not worth it.
-You can see the silica terraces from the thermal pool so you do not need to pay any extra and the Maori village was incredibly small and there wasn’t a lot to see, we actually felt ripped off from paying this on top of the thermal spa.
+However, they also offer an extra of the walkway to see the terraces in full.
+This cost us an extra $15 per person and I would say it was not worth it.
+You can see the silica terraces from the thermal pool so you do not need to pay any extra.
+The Maori village was incredibly small and there wasn’t a lot to see.
+We actually felt ripped off from paying this on top of the thermal spa.

-So that’s it for my little round up of places to see and visit around the Lake Taupo area, if you haven’t already please check out my other posts on: Rotorua, Hobbiton, Piha, Coromandel, Waitomo Caves, Auckland, The Great Ocean Road, Melbourne, Port Douglas and Sydney.
+So that’s it for my little round up of places to see and visit around the Lake Taupo area.
+If you haven’t already please check out my other posts on: Rotorua, Hobbiton, Piha, Coromandel, Waitomo Caves and Auckland.